-Beyond academic citation advantages, OA climate change research can have a greater societal impact when studies are communicated to non-academic audiences by mainstream news and social media, as well as utilized by policymakers (Wang et al., 2015; Bornmann et al., 2016).
-In ‘mentions’ of climate change studies in online news sources, Twitter feeds, and policy documents (www.altmetric.com), we show that OA studies from low, medium, and high ranked journals (< 2.7 JR) were communicated more frequently (Fig. 2b-d), likely due to those studies being accessible to non-academic audiences.
-Although media reporting was higher for closed studies in the highest ranking journals, those studies are often promoted with academic press releases.
-Indeed, given that high-ranking journals are typically closed access (e.g. Nature, Science), these patterns indicate that the most widely-reported research is kept behind paywalls, likely limiting public understanding and engagement of academic knowledge (Parker, 2013).
+Beyond academic citation advantages, OA climate change research can have a greater societal impact when studies are communicated to non-academic audiences by mainstream news and social media, as well as used by policymakers (Wang et al., 2015; Bornmann et al., 2016).
+In ‘mentions’ of climate change studies in online news sources, Twitter feeds, and policy documents (www.altmetric.com), we show that OA studies from low, medium, and high ranked journals (< 2.7 JR) were communicated XXX times more frequently (Fig. 2b-d), likely due to those studies being accessible to non-academic audiences.
+Although media reporting was higher for closed studies in the highest-ranking journals, those studies are often promoted with academic press releases.
+Indeed, given that high-ranking journals are typically closed access (e.g. Nature, Science), these patterns indicate that the most widely-reported research is kept behind paywalls, limiting public understanding and engagement of academic knowledge (Parker, 2013).
 Beyond mainstream media, higher Twitter activity for OA studies—irrespective of journal rank—supports a longstanding perception that open research is more widely disseminated and discussed online (Darling et al., 2013; Wang et al., 2015).
 Overall, policy documents also cited OA studies more often than closed (Fig. 2d), supporting evidence that subscription-only publishing models can limit the uptake of current scientific knowledge by policymakers (Cvitanovic et al., 2014).
-At higher journal rankings, policy uptake of closed studies exceeded that of OA studies, possibly because policymakers choose to cite high-impact closed studies which have received substantial media attention.
+On the flip side, policy uptake of closed research published in high-ranking journals exceeded that of OA studies, possibly because policymakers choose to cite high-impact closed studies which have received substantial media attention.

 Our results show that OA facilitates both academic and non-academic communication of climate change, which may be especially important for developing nations.
 Most climate change research is published through institutes within the developed world (McSweeney, 2015), yet the greatest impacts will be observed in some of the least developed and most vulnerable regions of the world (e.g. IPCC, 2014; Blasiak et al., 2017).
-Additionally, inability to access subscription-only publications may inhibit science-based policy in developing countries.
+Inability to access subscription-only publications may inhibit science-based policy in developing countries.
 For example, inaccessibility of primary research has contributed to low citation rates in policy plans for tropical marine protected areas, implying that environmental management may fall behind current scientific knowledge (Cvitanovic et al., 2014).

 OS facilitates collaboration and triage

 The pace of climate change combined with a need to address societal and ecological impacts with limited resources make aspects of climate change research, such as biological conservation, triage disciplines.
 Successful triage requires efficient and rapid decision making (Bottrill et al., 2008) and, to this end, OS principles can help to minimize scientific uncertainty while increasing collaboration potential.
-For example, OS encourages data and code sharing, assists the peer-review process with fully-reproducible manuscripts (Ram, 2013; Lowndes et al., 2017), and reduces publication times with preprints and OA journals (Vale, 2015).
+For example, OS encourages data and code sharing, assists the peer-review process with fully-reproducible manuscripts (Ram, 2013; Lowndes et al., 2017), and reduces time to publication with preprints and OA journals (Vale, 2015).
 Most scientists agree that publicly-funded research should be freely available (Dallmeier-Tiessen et al., 2011) and several institutions have successfully implemented open data climate science.
 For instance, research on climate-driven thermal bleaching events in coral reef ecosystems has benefited hugely from open access to NOAA’s large-scale monitoring data (e.g. NOAA CoralWatch; Harris et al., 2017).
 Comprehensive open data policies have also been implemented by some governments (e.g. USA; Obama, 2013) and journal groups (e.g. Nature editors, 2018).
 These examples demonstrate the success and importance of adopting open data principles; comprehensive uptake of these and other OS practices will substantially enhance application of academic research to climate change issues.